postsharp/PostSharp.Documentation/conceptual/Introduction/Overview/postsharp-components.md

 This is the user interface of PostSharp.
 It extends the Visual Studio editor and provides a new menu, option pages, toolbox windows, diagnostics, code actions, and debugging enhancements.

-For details regarding the installation of this component, see <xref:installation> and <xref:installation-silent>.
+For details regarding the installation of this component, see <xref:installation> and <xref:postsharp-unattended>.

 ## NuGet packages